-During this period, she wrote and directed the short films ‘Noc’ (2015) and ‘La Noche de Todas las Cosas (2016), the latter produced by Inicia Films and developed within NISI MASA’s European Short Pitch, which took part, among others, in the official section of the Busan International Short Film Festival.
-She has also directed the featurette ‘Zimsko Sunce’ (2017), which received a special mention at the BiH Films at the Sarajevo Film Festival and had its Spanish premiere at the 2017 Alcala de Henares Film Festival and the Márgenes Festival.
-She also directed the creative documentary ‘Horta’ (2017), which opened at the Doclisboa’17 and was selected at the DocumentaMadrid, D’A Festival de Cine de Autor, Festival de Cine de Málaga and in the Frames of Representation at the Institute of Contemporary Art in London, among others.
+During this period, she has written and directed the short films Noć (2015) and La Noche de todas las cosas (2016), which was part of the official section of the Busan International Short Film Festival.
+She also directed the medium- length film ‘Zimsko Sunce’ (2017), which received a special mention from the BiH films jury at the last Sarajevo Film Festival and was premiered in Spain at the Alcalá de Henares Film Festival 2017 and at the Festival Márgenes, and the creative documentary Horta (2017), which had its world premiere at the prestigious Doclisboa’17 and was selected in DocumentaMadrid, D’A Festival de Cine de Autor, Festival de Cine de Málaga and in the Frames of Representation at the Institute of Contemporary Art in London, among others.

 In 2020 Pilar premiered her first feature film Las Niñas at the Malaga Film Festival, with which she won the Golden Biznaga for Best Film.
 After its screening at the festival, it reached commercial cinemas to great public and critical acclaim.